A rich, vibrant lifestyle and access to top-quality care if you need it later. It’s not too much to ask!

 In addition to feeling like high-end resorts with beautiful surroundings, delicious food, and endless options to fill your social calendar, some Life Plan Communities — including Vi — also offer assisted living, skilled nursing and memory care.

-Extensive (Type A): the most comprehensive plan for care
+Inclusive (Type A): the most comprehensive plan for care

-Extensive Life Plan Communities, sometimes referred to as Type A, offer the most comprehensive plan for care, and typically includes unlimited access to available care services with little or no increase in a resident’s fees.
+Inclusive Life Plan Communities, sometimes referred to as Type A, offer the most comprehensive plan for care, and typically includes unlimited access to available care services with little or no increase in a resident’s fees.

 Fee-For-Service (Type C): care at market rates